cceremuga/pypacket/README.md

     * Thank you to everyone who contributed bug reports, enhancements, and pull requests!
     * Support for squelch level and PPM error configuration options.
     * SIGINT is now properly handled, exiting subprocesses before terminating main thread.
     * If configured with latitude and longitude, will transmit an IGate beacon to APRS-IS every X minutes (defaulted to 10, configurable).
+Positional precision setting available to add ambiguity to beacon, defaulted to 4 decimal places.
     * CLI packet handler has been moved to its own processor class.
     * New readme logo.
+    * Added debug mode config option to debug without uploading.
 * 5/6/2020 (v4.1)
     * Simple flat file environment variable support via python-dotenv.
 * 11/17/2019 (v4.0)